bisturi/bisturi/docs/reference/06_field_in_deep.md

    With the version as parameter we can handle both version of the IP address schema.
    Two important notes, the parent __init__ is called and the 'default' attribute is setted.
  - Then, the unpack is implemented.
-We read 4 (or 16) bytes and we set the val interpreted using 'setval'.
+We read 4 (or 16) bytes and we set the val interpreted using 'setattr'.
 The new offset is returned (the bytes readed plus the old offset).
    You need to implement the unpack method without assuming the the packet instance (pkt) has the field already set.
-In other words, you cannot call 'getval' here without calling 'setval' first.
+In other words, you cannot call 'getattr' here without calling 'setattr' first.
  - Similar for 'pack'.
-We get the val using 'getval' and transform the ip address to its binary representation which it is added to the fragments and returned
+We get the val using 'getattr' and transform the ip address to its binary representation which it is added to the fragments and returned

 ```python